kubeedge/sedna/docs/roadmap.md

 ## Future

 - Integrate some common multi-task migration algorithms to resolve the problem of low precision caused by small size samples.
-- Integrate KubeFlow and ONNX into Neptune, to enable interoperability of edge models with diverse formats.
+- Integrate KubeFlow and ONNX into Sedna, to enable interoperability of edge models with diverse formats.
-- Integrate typical AI frameworks into Neptune, include Tensorflow, Pytorch, PaddlePaddle and Mindspore etc.
+- Integrate typical AI frameworks into Sedna, include Tensorflow, Pytorch, PaddlePaddle and Mindspore etc.